ftsrg-retelab/ReTeLabTeam-vcs-ci-lab/README.md

 # verification-lab

-This is a sample application for the verification laboratory.
+**This** is a sample application for the verification laboratory. // Commit

 ## Overview

+### Commit
-The application represents a simple train controller system with the following three components.
+The _application_ represents a simple train controller system with the following three components.

 * Sensor: The sensor can detect the change in the speed limit of the track and can signal in such cases to the controller.
 * Controller: The controller is responsible for controlling the reference speed of the train.
 The reference speed is set by the user, but the speed limit must also be kept.